A WW II story? Or a love story?

 The snap had sprung from a woodpile beyond the wide dirt road meandering between the barn and three of the five village houses.
 The shot appeared to have been managed so as not to strike the barn.
 The Krauts couldn’t risk penetrating it and setting off an explosion that might destroy their entire ammo dump as it leveled everything within 50 yards.

 Boots thumping the ground grew louder.
-Krauts sprinted in from different directions, the moonlight behind them.
+In the moonlight, Krauts sprinted in from different directions.
 James made out four.

 The Germans took positions 75 yards away.
 Muzzles emitted pin-point flashes.
 Dirt and straw pitched around the Americans and sprinkled down on their helmets and backs.

 “Stay mobile,” Combs whispered across the ground.
 “Anybody got an idea where that shoulder board is?”